 On February 1, 2016, Makola M. Abdullah, PhD., was named the 14th President of Virginia State University (VSU), In his remarks during his introduction to the Trojan Nation, Dr. Abdullah outlined his four core beliefs.
 “I believe in God.
 I believe in family.
 I believe in the transformative nature of education.
 I believe in Virginia State University.”

-Abdullah is an academic administrator committed to excellence.
+President Abdullah is an academic administrator committed to excellence.
 He is an internationally-renowned educator recognized for outstanding research.
-He is an advocate of historically black colleges and universities (HBCUs), and land-grant institutions.
-Prior to his appointment as president, he served as provost and senior vice president at Bethune-Cookman University in Daytona Beach, Fla.
+Prior to his appointment as president of Virginia State University, Dr. Abdullah served as provost and senior vice president at Bethune-Cookman University in Daytona Beach, Fla.
 (2013-2016), provost and vice president for academic affairs at Florida Memorial University in Miami Gardens, Fla.
-(2011-2013) and dean and director of the 1890 land grant programs at Florida Agricultural and Mechanical University in Tallahassee, Fla.
-(2008-2011).
+(2011-2013), and dean and director of 1890 land grant programs at Florida Agricultural and Mechanical University in Tallahassee, Fla (2008-2011).
 Many equate him to being a true educator and a forward thinker who embraces his presidency by holding on to something precious, and relying on alumni to recruit and steer academic excellence in future Trojans.

 President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. in engineering.
 He earned his undergraduate degree from Howard University in civil engineering.
 He serves as member of Alpha Phi Alpha Fraternity, Incorporated, and the 5000 Role Models of Excellence.

 He and his wife, Ahkinyala Cobb-Abdullah, Ph.D., are the proud parents of two college students, Mikaili and Sefiyetu, who both attend a historically black college or university.